PFUJ, CPNE condemn Sindh journalist’s murder

 The committee should be constituted to probe the murder of Aziz Memon so that those involved in the incident should be brought to justice.

-Meanwhile, Federal Minister for Science and Technology Fawad Chaudhry has requested Chief Justice of Pakistan (CJP) Justice Gulzar Ahmed to take notice of journalist Aziz Memon’s killing.
-Taking to the Twitter, Fawad Chaudhry said Sindhi journalist Aziz Memon had accused province’s ruling party in one of his videos and even came to Islamabad to apprise about death threats from the PPP.
-He requested the CJ SC to take notice and investigation by a federal agency into the murder.
+Meanwhile Federal Minister for Science and Technology Fawad Chaudhry has requested Chief Justice of Pakistan (CJP) Justice Gulzar Ahmed to take notice of journalist Aziz Memon’s killing.
+Taking to the Twitter Fawad Chaudhry said a killed Sindhi journalist Aziz Memon had accused province’s ruling party in one of his video and even came to Islamabad to apprise about death threats from PPP.
+He requested CJ SC to take notice and investigation by a federal agency into the murder.

-President Mehrabpur Press Club Aziz Memon was strangulated to death on Sunday in Sindh’s district Naushero Feroze.

-Meanwhile, Sindh Chief Minister Syed Murad Ali Shah after taking notice of the killing of Aziz Memon has summoned a detailed report into the matter from the DIGP Shaheed Benazirabad.
+Meanwhile the Sindh Chief Minister Syed Murad Ali Shah after taking notice of the killing of Aziz Memon has summoned a detailed report into the matter from the Deputy Inspector General of Police (DIGP) Shaheed Benazirabad.

-The Pakistan Federal Union of Journalists (PFUJ) has also severely condemned the brutal murder of senior journalist Aziz Memon and demanded a judicial enquiry from a judge of Sindh High Court.
+The Pakistan Federal Union of Journalists (PFUJ) has also severely condemned the brutal murder of senior Journalist of Sindhi news channel Aziz Memon from Mehrabpur Noshehro Feroz and demanded a judicial enquiry from a judge of Sindh High Court.

-“We want an immediate and urgent enquiry into the incident by a judge of a Sindh High Court and immediate arrest of the murders of Aziz Memon”, the PFUJ leadership demanded.
+“We want an immediate and urgent enquiry into the incident by the judge of a Sindh High Court and immediate arrest of the murders of Aziz Memon”, the PFUJ leadership demanded.

 The Council of Pakistan Newspaper Editors (CPNE) strongly condemned the brutal murder of Aziz Memon and demanded to arrest the murderers immediately.